-We are very proud of the food service at GSR, and we will do our best to accommodate any pack-out meal requests.
+We will do our best to accommodate any pack-out meal requests.
 If your Troop / Crew would like a meal in the backcountry, or a meal at the campsite, simply submit a pack-out meal request form no later than your two-week pre-camp program planning meeting.
 We will not be able to accommodate your needs after that time.